manolodd/openlrae/README.md

 ```console
 String JSONReport = ReportsFactory.getInstance().getReportAsBeautifiedJSONString(project, resultSet);
 ```
-Now, print the report, send over a REST service, store it in a file or whatever you want.
+Now, print the report, send over a REST service, store it in a file, use its values to feed a dashboard or whatever you want.
 ```console
 System.out.println("This is the analysis report:\n\n"+JSONReport);
 ```